Pixel Code

 Advice No.7: Show them the relevance of Islam to modern life

 Prove this wrong that Quran is Old fashioned.
 Give them examples of relevance of Islam to science and technology.
 Show how Islam is really about relating to Allah, which any human being can do, anywhere, anytime.
 Allah is always closer to you than your jugular vein and He hears and knows everything.
-Encourage friends to ask Allah’s help during tests, exams, and in dealing with problems at home with parents and siblings.
+Encourage friends and youth to ask Allah’s help during tests, exams, and in dealing with problems at home with parents and siblings.

 Also point out that Islam is related to teenagers: Islam gives you focus and an understanding of who you are and where you are going, which most of “teen culture” does not.